-It must be below freezing inside the plumbing long enough for an ice dam to form.
-The “temperature alert threshold” is 20 degrees F. Pipes vulnerable to freezing at this temperature are usually located in an unconditioned attic, basement, crawlspace, or along an exterior wall.
+Freezing can happen when the temperature drops below 32 degrees Fahrenheit, but pipes are especially prone to freeze below the threshold of 20 degrees F. Pipes vulnerable to freezing at this temperature are usually located in an unconditioned attic, basement, crawlspace, or along an exterior wall.
 Underground pipes can also freeze.

 How to Thaw Frozen Pipes

-If you open a faucet and no water comes out, ice may be blocking the plumbing.
-It’s time to thaw it out, but the technique you use depends on where the ice is located.
-Here’s how to thaw frozen pipes…
+If you turn on a faucet and no water comes out, ice may be blocking the plumbing.
+It’s time to thaw it out.
+But the technique you use depends on where the ice is located.

-Starting from the faucet side and moving toward the frozen area, slowly heat the pipes with a hair dryer, electric heating pad, heat lamp, or portable space heater.
+- Starting from the faucet side and moving toward the frozen area, slowly heat the pipes with a hair dryer, electric heating pad, heat lamp, or portable space heater.
 Never use an open flame to thaw frozen pipes, as this can pose a serious fire hazard.

 The simplest technique is to turn up the thermostat and wait.
 To speed up the process, hold an infrared lamp against the wall.
-If the situation is dire, you may need to cut a hole in the wall to expose the plumbing, after which you can follow conventional thawing methods.
+If the situation is dire, you may need to cut a hole in the wall to expose the plumbing, after which you can follow conventional thawing methods for exposed pipes.

-Don’t assume you must dig to thaw frozen pipes underground!
-Instead, you just need a water jet to blast the ice out of the way from the inside.
+Believe it or not, thawing underground frozen pipes doesn’t have to involve digging.
+Instead, you just need a water jet to blast the ice out of the way from underground.
 Turn off the main water supply and then follow these steps:

 - Place a submersible water pump in a five-gallon bucket of water.

-- Attach 1/4-inch plastic ice maker tubing to the pump with the appropriate fitting (available from a local hardware store).
+- Attach 1/4-inch plastic ice maker tubing to the pump with the appropriate fitting.

 - Attach a four-foot piece of flexible PEX tubing to the pipe in question.